Home - Book Preview

 "Still had to be done," he said.

-He felt the Colonel look at him from the side, the same quality of attention he'd brought to the library interview—not judgment, something else.
-Quinn turned away and watched the city pass by the window and wondered what Maria was making for dinner.
+He felt the Colonel look at him from the side, the same quality of attention he'd brought to the library interview—not judgment, something turned away and watched the city pass by the window and wondered what Maria was making for dinner.

 The Colonel said nothing further.